cx-language/cx/docs/book/README.md

 by assigning it to `_`, instead of casting to void. `_` is a magic identifier which is also used in other contexts to mean "ignore this value".

-## Immutability by default

-Instead of variables being mutable by default, and `const` explicitly declaring them immutable, variables in Delta are immutable by default, and can be explicitly declared mutable with `var` (for variable declarations) and `mutable` (for types).
-Preferring immutability helps prevent certain classes of bugs.

 ## Transparent interoperation with existing C APIs

 C headers can be imported directly from Delta code.
 The Clang API is used to